muggins/antlr/tool/README.txt

 antlr-3.3/pom.xml
 antlr-3.3/runtime
 antlr-3.3/tool
+antlr-3.3/lib

-This is the source.
-You should also grab the antlr-3.3.jar file from the website because it has all of the jars you need combined into one.
-Then you need to add antlr-3.3.jar to your CLASSPATH or add to arg list; e.g., on unix:
+This is the source and java binaries.
+You could grab the antlr-3.3-complete.jar file from the website, but it's in lib dir.
+It has all of the jars you need combined into one.
+Then you need to add antlr-3.3-complete.jar to your CLASSPATH or add to arg list; e.g., on unix:

-$ java -cp "/usr/local/lib/antlr-3.3.jar:$CLASSPATH" org.antlr.Tool Test.g
+$ java -cp "/usr/local/lib/antlr-3.3-complete.jar:$CLASSPATH" org.antlr.Tool Test.g

 Please see the FAQ